Connohendo/CUBESproj_Connor_Henderson/README.md

 Sprint 4 Review

-gui works doesnt have auto fill doesnt have checkboxes working but theyre there didnt get to test im exhasuted its 5am
+gui works  doesnt have checkboxes working but theyre there didnt get to test im exhasuted its 5am

 Functionality